OctopusDeploy/blog/blog/2023-05/inside-devops-dales-francis/index.md

 ---
 title: Inside DevOps with Dale Francis from Climavision
 description: A series where we share lessons learned from those on the frontlines of DevOps.
-Our next post features Dales Francis, Director, Product Development at Climavision.
+This post features Dales Francis, Director, Product Development at Climavision.
 author: joanna.wyganowska@octopus.com
 visibility: public
 published: 2023-05-22-1400